drlippman/IMathAS-Extras/AWS/setup.md

 #### cgi.config

-Loads cgi modules, used for mimetex
+Loads cgi modules, used for mimetex.
+This one may not be needed anymore.

 #### custom_log.config

 Adjusts the log format to include the user's IP rather than just the load balancer's.
+The one may not work; a postdeploy hook might be needed, or might need to write to a different .conf file.

 #### deflate.config

-Turns on gzip for a bunch of mime types
+Turns on gzip for a bunch of mime types.
+This one may not be needed anymore.

 #### mimetex.config